Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 2 for file server clustering

+* **Network Security Groups** - Network-level security configuration for VMs.
+Applies Firewall rules to VMs which use the Security Group.

 * **Application Gateway** - Distribute HTTPS requests to web app or QlikView Servers, as appropriate.
     * **Web Application Firewall** - A feature of the Application Gateway.
 Applies additional security filtering to ensure malicious traffic doesn't reach either endpoint.